zxcvvvvbanan/zxcvvvvbanan.github.io/post/other/linux/fedora_nvidia.md

 ---
-title: Install Nvidia driver
+title: Install Nvidia Driver
 date: 2025-4-03T19:41:00Z
 ---
 ::: details Summary (AI Generation)
 <!-- DESC SEP -->
-Installing NVIDIA drivers on Rocky Linux 9.4 can be done efficiently through package repositories rather than using the .run installer file.
-The process involves enabling EPEL repository, adding the official NVIDIA repo, installing required kernel packages, and installing the NVIDIA driver packages through DNF.
-This method avoids manual steps like blocking nouveau and rebuilding initramfs, making it a simpler and more maintainable approach for most users.
+Installing NVIDIA drivers on **Fedora 41** is best done using RPM Fusion repositories instead of the `.run` installer.
+This approach simplifies the setup by avoiding manual tasks like blocking `nouveau`, rebuilding `initramfs`, or stopping display managers.
+By using `akmod-nvidia` from RPM Fusion, the driver integrates cleanly with system updates and supports Secure Boot via MOK enrollment, making it a more maintainable and user-friendly option.
 <!-- AI Summerized -->

 <!-- DESC SEP -->
 :::

-#### Intro

-Installing Nvidia driver by .run file is your another option but unless you need specific driver version for your purpose, I found it annoying blocking nouveau, rebuilding initramfs, stopping lightdm service and etc.

-# Install Nvidia driver in Fedora
+# Install Nvidia driver on Fedora

 ::: warning
 Tested on Fedora 41